 You have a compass app Apple, with a compass on the icon - why try and confuse users with a similar icon for your web browser?

-Loading up the desktop version of TechRadar over Wi-Fi took just 3 seconds, on 3G the iPhone 5C managed it in just under 4 seconds and on Vodafone's 4G network we saw a speedy sub 3 seconds.
+Loading up the desktop version of TechRadar over Wi-Fi took just 3 seconds, on 3G the iPhone 5C managed it in just under 4 seconds and on Vodafone's 4G network I saw a speedy sub 3 seconds.

 This makes surfing the web really enjoyable, not to mention efficient, and the Retina display ensures everything looks fab, from crisp text to vibrant images.